-I love tea, I love it all of the above ways.
+I love tea, I love it in all of the above ways.
 I also like to teach how it’s made, along with tea history.
 I will share that in one of the posts in my series.
-Today I will talk on bagged or loose tea and how to make loose leaf tea.
+Today I will talk about bagged or loose tea and how to make loose-leaf tea.

 The teaspot.com says – Bags of tea are generally mass-produced.
 Often the leaves contained in a bag have been picked, processed, and packaged by machine.
 In contrast, premium loose-leaf teas are carefully hand-selected.

-If you have been to tea stores such as Teavana, you have seen how beautiful full leaf tea can be, especially if there are flowers in it.
-They have a wonderful store, where you can go in a do a tasting.
+If you have ever been to tea stores such as Teavana, you have seen how beautiful full-leaf tea can be, especially if there are flowers in it.
+They have a wonderful store, where you can go in and do a tasting.
 I highly recommend it.
-Full leaf tea is usually hand-picked and sold within a year to remain fresh.
+Full-leaf tea is usually hand-picked and sold within a year to remain fresh.
 Bagged tea may be on the shelf for a few years.
-Loose tea is also a higher grade than diced up tea in bags.
+Loose tea is also a higher grade than diced-up tea in bags.

-There is usually a price difference between the two types of tea also.
-Loose leaf tea is generally a higher price point.
+There is usually a price difference between the two types of tea.
+Loose-leaf tea is generally a higher price point.
 But it’s like they say (who are they?), you get what you pay for.
 If you don’t care, you might not even notice the difference until you try the loose leaf.

-Caffeine extraction, together with nutrients loss, causes tea bags to taste bitter.
+Caffeine extraction, together with nutrient loss, causes tea bags to taste bitter.
 In contrast, if you want a cup of tea that is calming and relaxing, then you will have to go loose-leaf.

 Did you know the more times you use the tea bag or loose tea in a tea ball or tea envelope, the more you weaken the caffeine?
 You can get the same flavor but less caffeine.
 I think it’s a wonderful trick.
 I hope you will go out and try some loose-leaf tea, come back, and share what flavors you like.